-Environmental and societal risks are also increasingly taken into account in the selection and regular evaluation of suppliers and subcontractors in conjunction with the Strategic Sourcing & Supply Department, responsible for purchases excluding energy, and the GEM Business Unit, in charge of energy purchasing.
+Environmental and societal risks are also increasingly taken into account in the selection and regular evaluation of suppliers and subcontractors in conjunction with the Strategic Sourcing & Supply Department, responsible for purchases excluding energy.
+Energy purchasing is the individual responsibility of the relevant Business Units.

 Supply chain activities are analyzed according to the following risks:

 - infringement of international rules

 These risks are reflected in standard clauses incorporated into contracts to ensure that they are properly taken into account by suppliers and subcontractors.
 If necessary, the Group enters into a dialogue with them to support this process.